 Untitled (1960) Joan Bakker

-Sculptor Joan Bakker has made facing bricks and reliefs for various buildings in Rotterdam, including this high relief that is difficult to see from the street.
-The stone is located under the roof frame of the building where Brunott jewelers has been located for years, at the intersection of Karel Doormanstraat and Oude Binnenweg.
-The building is from 1960 and Bakker was commissioned to make this stone from the architects Vermeer and Van Herwaarden.
+Sculptor Joan Bakker made facing bricks and reliefs for various buildings in Rotterdam, including this high relief that is difficult to see from the street.
+The stone is located under the roof molding of the building where Brunott jewelers has been located for years, at the intersection of the Karel Doormanstraat and Oude Binnenweg.
+The building dates from 1960 and Bakker was commissioned to make this stone by the architects Vermeer and Van Herwaarden.
 It is a characteristic stone for Bakker's work.
-The composition is tightly framed, in which various diagonals depict an image full of dynamics.
-The (female) figure is squatting with her head sideways to the left; she turns her head away from the hourglass that she holds between her hands.
-The idea of the hourglass is symbolism of vanitas, a theme in art that depicts the transience, vanity and nullity of earthly life.
+The composition is tightly framed, in which a picture full of dynamics is depicted with different diagonals.
+The (woman) figure is squatting with her head held sideways to the left; she turns her head away from the hourglass she holds between her hands.
+The idea of the hourglass is the symbolism of vanitas, a theme in art that depicts the transience, vanity and insignificance of earthly life.
 There is also a star on the left and right.

 Joannes (Joan) Petrus Anthonius Maria Bakker (Oosterblokker, 1919 - 1999) attended the Academy of Visual Arts in Rotterdam, after which he settled permanently in Rotterdam.
 He was, among others, a student of Herman Mees (1880 - 1964) and the husband of sculptor and ceramist Riet (Maria) Elias.
 He made it together with Jan Poot (architect at the Municipality of Rotterdam) Liberation Monument at the Brink in Vreewijk, Feijenoord.
 He designed ornaments for an office building on the Botersloot with great visual power and clear stonemasonry qualities.
 He could handle the hardest stone types, in which he applied reliefs with attention to the role of light on the different stone types.
 Several works by Joan Bakker can be found in Rotterdam.